ErasmusMC-CCBC/evaluation_katdetectr/README.md

 All produced input and output for reproduction of the evaluation of kataegis detection packages as detailed within our manuscript were deposited on [Zenodo](https://doi.org/10.5281/zenodo.6810477).

 The evaluation of the kataegis detection can be reproduced by following the Jupyter notebook available in the `notebooks` directory.
-The notebook can be run locally or viewed online on [Google Colab](https://colab.research.google.com/github/ErasmusMC-CCBC/evaluation_katdetectr/blob/main/notebooks/1.EvaluatePackages.ipynb).
+The notebook can be run locally or viewed online on [GitHub](https://github.com/ErasmusMC-CCBC/evaluation_katdetectr/blob/main/notebooks/1.EvaluatePackages.ipynb).

-> **Note**
-> The notebook requires several (GitHub and Bioconductor) packages to be installed which unfortunately has some issues on Google Colab.
-Therefore, we recommend to run the notebook locally.